 Articles, biographies, diaries, speeches and more from the Second World War.
 A great place to start for World War II school assignments.

-Presents information on over 190 countries, covering topics such as banking and securities, climate, government data, demographic statistics, languages, religion, government and flags.
+Includes information on over 190 countries, covering topics such as banking and securities, climate, government data, demographic statistics, languages, religion, government and flags.
 Also includes biographical essays on national leaders and a special section on the United Nations.

 On the Shelf